daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 ## 2. Structure of the Web Component
 To create a new Web Component it's necessary to create a [Javascript class](https://developer.mozilla.org/pt-PT/docs/Web/JavaScript/Reference/Classes) that extends [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and adds to the DOM's custom elements the Web Component.

-An excerpt of a Web Component with the minimum configurations, would be:
+An excerpt of a Web Component with the minimum configurations would be:

 ```javascript
 class MyComponent extends HTMLElement {